The Arts Revitalization of Toledo City of Toledo

 CONTACT: Rachael Maddock-Hughes, Principal, Sequoia Consulting email@example.com | (503) 810-4985

-ART is overseen by a dedicated ART Committee of engaged citizens, local businesses, and non-profits.
-Members include the Timbers Restaurant and Lounge, Crow’s Nest Gallery, Port of Toledo, the Economic Development Alliance of Lincoln County, Yaquina Pacific Railroad Historical Society, Michael Gibbons Gallery, Yaquina River Museum of Art, Oregon Coast Visitors Association, local artists, Toledo High School, Toledo Chamber of Commerce, local artists, members of the community, and more.
+ART is overseen by a dedicated ART Committee of engaged citizens, local businesses, and non- profits.
+Members include: the Timbers Restaurant and Lounge, Crow’s Nest Gallery, Port of Toledo, the Economic Development Alliance of Lincoln County, Yaquina Pacific Railroad Historical Society, Michael Gibbons Gallery, Yaquina River Museum of Art, Oregon Coast Visitors Association, local artists, Toledo High School, Toledo Chamber of Commerce, local artists, members of the community, and more.
+The ART Committee selects artists for the Phantom Galleries.

 If you would like to learn how to get involved in Toledo ART, please contact Rachael Maddock- Hughes at firstname.lastname@example.org.